 Frequency of meetings

-The Board normally meets every two months.
+7.The Board normally meets every two months.

-(1)The Chair of the Board of Graduate Research School has delegated authority from the Academic Council to approve cotutelles, joint and double‐badged PhD programs.
+8.(1)The Chair of the Board of Graduate Research School has delegated authority from the Academic Council to approve cotutelles, joint and double‐badged PhD programs.

-(2) Where major changes to the course rules of existing RTP compliant courses (such as master’s degree courses by thesis and coursework and faculty administered doctoral degree courses) comply with approved policy, the Chair of the Board of Graduate Research School has delegated authority to endorse such changes and steer them direct to the Academic Council for consideration.
+(2) Where major changes to the course rules of existing RTP compliant courses (such as master’s degree courses by thesis and coursework and school administered doctoral degree courses) comply with approved policy, the Chair of the Board of Graduate Research School has delegated authority to endorse such changes and steer them direct to the Academic Council for consideration.

-(3) The Committee delegates to the Chair, the responsibility to consider and approve minor curriculum changes or administrative changes to the course rules of RTP compliant courses (such as master’s degree courses by thesis and coursework and faculty administered doctoral degree courses) as part of the annual curriculum change process or the fast‐track process.
+(3) The Committee delegates to the Chair, the responsibility to consider and approve minor curriculum changes or administrative changes to the course rules of RTP compliant courses (such as master’s degree courses by thesis and coursework and school administered doctoral degree courses) as part of the annual curriculum change process or the fast‐track process.

-(4)The Board of Graduate Research School delegates authority to the HDR Scholarships Standing Committee and the HDR Candidature Standing Committee to carry out the function set out in (j), where applicable.
+(4)The Board of Graduate Research School delegates authority to the HDR Scholarships Standing Committee and the HDR Candidature Standing Committee to carry out the function set out in 2.(j), where applicable.
 The relevant standing committee will provide an annual report to the Board of the Graduate Research School as part of their reporting requirements.